Early teal hunting is starting soon. Are you ready?

 Tips for early season teal hunting

 One newbie hunting tip you'll hear constantly from seasoned teal hunters is to scout, scout and scout some more.
 Teal are very particular about the areas they frequent.
-You can't just set up anywhere on a lake and hope they'll drop by.
+You can't just teal hunt anywhere on the lake and hope they'll wing past your hunting spot.

 Teal really like mud flats, backwaters and sloughs with shallow water.
 Not that you can't find them in open water lakes, it's just they seem to prefer the muddier, messier areas.
 Wear good boots or waders and brush yourself in with a good blind setup.
 You might also bring some bug spray; remember, this is an early season hunt and depending on where you live, temperatures may get high.